Investing News NetworkYour trusted source for investing success

 - All Market Outlook Reports

-Prices for copper had pulled back to about US$8,000 by mid-August 2022 on growing fears of a global recession.
-In 2023, copper prices have mounted a campaign to breach the US$9,300 level, once again giving market watchers a reason to believe highs for the metal are soon to be retested.
+Copper had pulled back to about US$8,000 by mid-August 2022 on growing fears of a global recession.
+In early 2023, prices mounted a campaign to breach the US$9,300 level, once again giving market watchers a reason to believe highs for the metal would soon to be retested.
+However, that reason soon faded as rising interest rates dampened the outlook for copper-dependent industries globally.
+China's ongoing real estate crisis also hit copper demand hard in 2023.

 Is the optimism of an impending bull market for the red metal still warranted?
-Let’s look at the current supply and demand factors influencing copper prices to the upside.
+Let’s look at the current supply and demand factors that could influence copper prices to the upside.

 Green energy in driver’s seat for copper demand

-Copper’s many useful properties have translated into intense demand for the base metal from a diverse range of industries.
+Copper’s many useful properties have translated into demand from diverse industries.
 Construction and electronics have long been the main drivers for copper demand, and with a conductivity rating that's second only to silver, it’s no wonder copper is also an ideal metal for use in energy storage, electric vehicles (EVs) and EV charging infrastructure.

 China is the world's largest consumer of the metal, and unsurprisingly its zero-COVID policy wreaked havoc on its economy and demand for copper.
-However, in a boon for copper prices, China ended that policy in early 2023.
+When China ended that policy in early 2023, it contributed to the boost seen in copper prices at the time.
+However, repercussions continue to be seen in the country, particularly in its real estate market.

 Automakers are making large investments in growing their EV production capacity, with some even looking to secure copper supply.
-In February of this year, McEwen Copper, a subsidiary of McEwen Mining (TSX:MUX,NYSE:MUX), received a US$155 million investment from Stellantis (NYSE:STLA), the fourth largest carmaker in the world.
+Last year, McEwen Copper, a subsidiary of McEwen Mining (TSX:MUX,NYSE:MUX), received a US$155 million investment from Stellantis (NYSE:STLA), the fourth largest carmaker in the world.

 Watch the full interview with Rob McEwen and Michael Meding above.